Joe Santagato: Career

 Before pursuing YouTube full-time, Santagato worked as a producer and editor for American online news platform Elite Daily, as well as appearing on MTV’s Guy Court.
 At this time, Santagato had a YouTube channel titled "SantagatoTV" and a popular self-titled Vine account.
 In May 2014, he renamed his YouTube channel to the current "Joe Santagato".
 His Vine account went inactive in 2016 when Vine permanently ended uploads.

 In 2016, Santagato collaborated with actor and wrestler The Rock in their YouTube show titled Rock The Promo.

 In August 2016, Santagato helped to create the Hasbro board game Speak Out in which players recite phrases with a dental retractor placed in their mouth while other players try to guess the phrase which is being said.
-The game is based on Santagato's "Watch Ya' Mouth" series.
+The game is based on Santagato's Watch Ya' Mouth series.
 Santagato worked with Hasbro to help promote the game on their social media.
-Hasbro has also released Speak Out:Joe Santagato Edition, which contains phrases written by Santagato, and is more explicit than the original version.
-Santagato is also a promoter of Hasbro's Hearing Things board game, based on Santagato's "Whad'ya Say" series, in which headphones are placed on one player's ears, and another player recites phrases while the first player guesses the phrase based on lip movement.
+Hasbro has also released Speak Out: Joe Santagato Edition, which contains phrases written by Santagato, and is more explicit than the original version.
+Santagato is also a promoter of Hasbro's Hearing Things board game, based on Santagato's Whad'ya Say series, in which headphones are placed on one player's ears, and another player recites phrases while the first player guesses the phrase based on lip movement.

 In October 2017, Santagato announced that he had collaborated with two coworkers from his former workplace, Elite Daily, to introduce a new telecommunications company called Wing.
 The company uses Sprint Corporation's cellular towers and offers tiered and unlimited data options for consumers.
 The company is unique in the sense that customers are reimbursed for data that is not used from their selected plan during their billing cycle.
 Taxes are listed as "five to ten percent" of a customer's bill, based on location.

-Santagato hosts a weekly podcast called "The Basement Yard."
-The podcast frequently features visitors such as Frank Alvarez, Anthony Davino and Danny Lopriore, and has 218,000 subscribers as of September, 2021.
+Santagato hosts a weekly podcast called The Basement Yard.
+The podcast frequently features visitors such as Frank Alvarez (who became Santagato's cohost in 2020), Anthony Davino and Danny Lopriore, and has 1,160,000 subscribers on YouTube as of October 2025.
 Frank Alvarez has since become a permanent co-host of the show.
-He also has a podcast with Greg Dybec titled "Other Peoples Lives", which has 80,800 subscribers as of February 2021.
+Santagato also has a podcast with Greg Dybec titled "Other Peoples Lives", which has 196,000 subscribers as of January 2025.

-In 2021, Santagato and his business partner Greg Dybec launched a new trivia party game called "Pay The Price."
+In 2021, Santagato and his business partner Greg Dybec launched a new trivia party game called Pay The Price.
 Their kickstarter amassed over $120,000 from over 3,000 backers.

 In 2022, Santagato and Dybec released an everything-bagel hot sauce with Heatonist through their brand, Secret Handshake Food Co.